BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 ### The Watcher

-Holy moly, she is definitely the most OP character out of all of them, and also the reason why I quickly climbed the ascensions quickly compared to the other characters.
+Holy moly, she is without a doubt the most OP character out of all the others, and also the reason why I quickly climbed the ascensions quickly compared.
 Her stance changes are so busted, making me deal double, even triple damage to enemies.
 With the right cards and build, I can deal more than 150 damage with a card

-My favorite card from her is Wallop, which deals 9 damage and gains block for how many damage dealt to the enemy.
-This is always a must pick for me.
+My favorite card from her is Wallop, which deals 9 damage and gains block for how much damage is dealt to the enemy.
+This is always a must-pick for me.
 Pairing this with her stance changes, Wallop can gain even more block for the amount of damage dealt, making this very consistent for damage and defense.